-The town of Kells in County Meath is one of the highlights of any tour of Ireland’s historic Boyne Valley.
-Boasting great religious significance, Kells Monastery originally included four high crosses built in the 9th century by the monks of St Colmcille’s of Iona, Scotland in 804.
+The town of Kells, in County Meath, is one of the highlights of any tour of Ireland’s historic Boyne Valley.
+Boasting great religious significance, Kells Monastery originally included four high crosses built in the 9th century by the monks of St Colmcille’s of Iona, Scotland, in 804AD.
 The famous Book of Kells was completed at the monastery, which also features a round tower.

-The South Cross, or the Cross of St Patrick and St Columba is closest to the roundtower and thought to be the earliest of the Kells crosses.
-Standing 3.3 meters high, it is carved from a single block of sandstone.
-The Unfinished Cross, towers approximately 4.75 meters high over the surrounding graveyard on the south side of the present day church.
+The South Cross, or the Cross of St Patrick and St Columba, is closest to the round tower and thought to be the earliest of the Kells crosses.
+Standing 3.3m high, it is carved from a single block of sandstone.
+The Unfinished Cross towers approximately 4.75m high and overlooks the surrounding graveyard on the south side of the present day church.

 Visit Kells in County Meath to examine the rich details of these monuments to the glorious monastic age of Ireland.